karkaratz/docker-spark-3.0.1/README.md

 docker image build  --tag $YOURTAG:spark-submit ./spark-submit/   # Generates Spark Submite image
 </pre>

-Now it's time to check that images have been create.
+Now it's time to check that images have been created.
 <pre>docker images</pre>

 You should see something similar to the following: